wechto/paper/README.md

 🔹 [Offline RL Policies Should be Trained to be Adaptive](https://arxiv.org/pdf/2207.02200.pdf) :fire: 🌋

+APE-V: optimal policies for offline RL must be adaptive, depending not just on the current state but rather all the transitions seen so far during evaluation.

 🔹 [Distance-Sensitive Offline Reinforcement Learning](https://arxiv.org/pdf/2205.11027.pdf) 👍 :fire: 🌋